-The artwork is one of several designs that the artist created in response to the collection of Alessandra and Simon Wilson, (art historian and former Curator of Interpretation at Tate) that was on show at Chelsea Space, London, in October 2018: The Democratic Dish: Minton’s Successionist Ware.
+The artwork is one of several designs created in response to the collection of Alessandra and Simon Wilson, art historian and former Curator of Interpretation at Tate, that was on show at Chelsea Space, London, in October 2018: The Democratic Dish: Minton’s Successionist Ware.

-Neuberg attended the seminar, Collecting, Making & the Place of Ceramics in Art & Society Today, with an introduction by Simon Grant, and was compelled to enter the Democratic Dish competition.
-The effects of Art Nouveau, Belle Epoque, Japonerie, watercolour-like slipware and pastoral landscapes on show all inspired her designs and converged to bring a contemporary twist to the original Minton’s Successionist Ware.
+Neuberg was compelled to enter the competition after attending the seminar, Collecting, Making & the Place of Ceramics in Art & Society Today, with an introduction by Simon Grant.
+The slides of Art Nouveau, Belle Epoque, Japonerie, watercolour-like slipware and pastoral landscape designs presented in the papers inspired her designs and converged to bring a contemporary twist to the original Minton’s Successionist Ware.

-Grayson Perry announced the winners on October 31st 2018 and three of the four finalists went on to spend a day in the Ceramics Studio at Chelsea College with curator and judges, Cherie Silver and Amy Jayne Hughes, learning to apply the decals in the ‘Democratic Dish’s Transfer Project.’
+Grayson Perry announced the winners on October 31st 2018 and three of the four finalists went on to spend a day in the Ceramics Studio at Chelsea College of Art & Design with curator and judges, Cherie Silver and Amy Jayne Hughes, learning to apply the printed decals in the ‘Democratic Dish’s Transfer Project.’

 Neuberg’s final design is on show at Chelsea Cafe from 27th November 2018 – 14th January 2019 alongside winning entries by Eva Scott, Ella Rose-Caton and Melissa Newberry-Welcome.
 Several platters were created for the private collections of the judges and the UAL Chelsea Space archives.

-Discover more about the project and Neuberg’s competition history at University of the Arts London at Chelsea Space Projects.
+Discover more about the project and Neuberg’s competition history at University of the Arts London, spanning 30 years, at Chelsea Space Projects.